High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Standard aerosols often fail on non-porous surfaces like polished steel or treated aluminium alloys.

-Fosseway Tapes provides heavy duty contact sprays engineered to maintain a shear strength of 25 Newtons per square millimetre across diverse metal interfaces.
+Fosseway Tapes provides heavy-duty contact sprays engineered to maintain a shear strength of 25 Newtons per square millimetre across diverse metal interfaces.

-Our range includes heavy duty contact sprays designed specifically for metal substrates.
+Our range includes heavy-duty contact sprays designed specifically for metal substrates.

 Technical testing shows our adhesives are compatible with aluminium, steel, and various high-performance alloys.

-Crucially, we provide CFC free formulations for improved workplace safety compliance.
+Crucially, we provide CFC-free formulations for improved workplace safety compliance.

 These aerosols provide a uniform 200-micron coating that prevents pooling on vertical surfaces.